autonomical1/ObsidianBackup/Tens of thousands likely jobless after Hurricane Ian.md

-# Tens of thousands likely jobless after Hurricane Ian
+# Tens of thousands likely jobless after Hurricane Ian, economists say

 Martha C. White for CNN Business

 Updated 1:46 PM EDT, Wed October 12, 2022

-Video Ad Feedback

-Shocking video shows aftermath of waterfront bar that completely disappeared after Ian

-02:11 - Source: CNN

-CNN —

 Hurricane Ian’s devastating impact will be felt for weeks and months to come, especially in the state of Florida [where much of the storm’s damage was sustained](https://www.cnn.com/us/live-news/hurricane-ian-florida-aftermath-10-05-22/index.html).
 Economists say tens of thousands of people are likely to file for unemployment benefits in the storm’s wake, but if those workers — many in low-paying service sector industries like tourism — don’t come back, the local economies of some hard-hit areas could struggle to rebound.